 - Meijer: select antibiotics and prenatal vitamins (call your local Meijer pharmacy to confirm availability)

-- Sam’s Club: Offers several medications for free to Sam’s Plus members (not available in all states).
+- Sam’s Club: select generic medications free to Sam’s Plus members (not available in all states)

 3. Use an App To Comparison Shop

-Fortunately, there are several leading apps and websites to help you find the least expensive price on your prescription at pharmacies near you:
+Fortunately, there are several apps and websites to help you find the least expensive price on your prescription at pharmacies near you:

 All of these free services, which are available as mobile apps as well as on your desktop, do the hard work of comparing prices for you.
 So they save you the time you’d spend making phone calls or visits to pharmacies to ask about pricing.
 They also offer coupons to lower the final cost of your prescription.

 We put these five popular apps to the test, and there was definitely a clear winner on price!
 See the results here.